Theatre Team

 Contributor

 Sarah is an avid lover of books of most genres, including Sci-Fi and thriller.
 She also enjoys reading fantasy and memoir.
 She loves to write, both fiction and non-fiction and living in the lovely Williamstown in Melbourne always offer quiet places for her to read or to be inspired.
 Sarah has a Certificate IV in Professional Writing and Editing.
 Alongside her full-time job in insurance and working for TAT she is working on a few of her own novels and short story collections including her first memoir.
-Sarah is currently studying Bachelor of Professional and Creative Writing at Deakin University which will completed by mid 2019.
-She loves to travel and loves sharing her experiences with others and is always planning her next destination!
+She loves to travel and loves sharing her experiences with others.
+In her spare time, she keeps fit with yoga, enjoys writing and goes to see the latest Action/Marvel movies.
+She also enjoys theatre shows and spends time with friends drinking a nice glass of red.